HaxeFoundation/intellij-haxe/CONTRIBUTING.md

 Here’s how:

 1. Create a new (or use an existing) branch for any work that you do.
-The critical thing here is not to do your work directly on the master branch.
+The base branch for new changes should always be 'develop'.
+The critical thing here is not to do your work directly on the stable, master, or develop branches.
 2. Make and test your changes.
 3. Create unit tests for your changes.
 (See the testSrc and testData directories for examples.)
 4. Update src/META-INF/plugin.xml with the change description in the top (Usually "Unreleased changes" section).
-5. When your work is complete, merge current sources from master up to your branch, re-test locally, then push your branch to HaxeFoundation/intellij-haxe.
-Travis-ci will automatically start a build and test cycle applying your changes against the master branch.
+5. When your work is complete, merge current sources from the develop branch up to your branch, re-test locally, then push your branch to HaxeFoundation/intellij-haxe.
+Travis-CI will automatically start a build and test cycle applying your changes against the develop branch.
-6. Create a pull request, and wait for comments.
+6. Create a pull request (against the develop branch, not master), and wait for comments.
 7. If you get comments that require changes, address those and return to step 2.
-8. When you get an “OK to merge,” or "approved," message from anyone on the team: Eric, @EricBishton; Ilya Malanin, @Mayakwd; Boyan, @as3boyan;
+8. When you get an “OK to merge,” or "approved," message from anyone on the team:
-or Ilya Kuzmichev, @EliasKu (others as they become regular contributors,) go ahead and merge your changes to master.
-A clean merge requires no further testing, as Travis-ci will do it for you.
+Eric, @EricBishton; Ilya Malanin, @Mayakwd; (others as they become regular contributors,) go ahead and merge your changes to develop.
+A clean merge requires no further testing, as Travis-CI will do it for you.
 However any build break must be addressed immediately.
 A build that has conflicts requires manual resolution and must be re-tested locally prior to push.
 For regular team members, the original requester will be the person to merge since they are best suited to address conflicts.
 Merges from occasional contributors will be merged by a team member as time and resource becomes available.
-9. Check the Travis-ci output (https://travis-ci.org/HaxeFoundation/intellij-haxe/builds) to ensure that everything built correctly.
+9. Check the Travis-CI output (https://travis-ci.org/HaxeFoundation/intellij-haxe/builds) to ensure that everything built correctly.